DavideTriso/docker-nextjs/README.md

 ## How to use

-Mount your app code in the `/app` dir inside the container using bind mounts; exclude the `node_modules` and `.next` directories, because they will be recreated by the image in runtime.
+Mount your app code in the `/app` dir inside the container using bind mounts; exclude the `node_modules` and `.next` directories, because they will be populated by the image in runtime.

 For example, in a compose file add: